-We couldn’t be more excited about the return of Downton Abbey!
-And what better way to prepare for the new series than to get to know the star of the show a little better?
+Downton Abbey continues to be a beloved classic and what better way to kick off your next bingeing session than than getting to know the star of the show a little better?
 No, not Lady Mary, but the spectacular Abbey itself.
 Or rather, its real-life alter ego – Highclere Castle.
-Here are a few fascinating facts about this magnificent stately home that was used for filming Downton:
+Here are a few fascinating facts about this magnificent stately home that was used for filming Downton Abbey.

-1. Ever wished you could live at Downton?
-Well you can if you’re the eighth Earl of Carnarvon George Herbert and his wife Countess Fiona Carnarvon.
+Ever wished you could live at Downton?
+You can if you’re the eighth Earl of Carnarvon George Herbert and his wife Countess Fiona Carnarvon.
 The beautiful Victorian building and the surrounding estate (which is about four times the size of New York’s Central Park) have been home to the Carnarvon family since 1679.
-Highclere was always destined to become Downton – as a friend of the Carnarvon family, Julian Fellowes had the castle in mind as he wrote the series.
+Highclere was always destined to become Downton – as a friend of the Carnarvon family, Julian Fellowes, had the castle in mind as he wrote the series.